Vik7090/JingruiVictoriaLi.github.io/_pages/about.md

   - /about.html
 ---

-I am a tenure-track Assistant Professor in FinTech at [School of Business, Stevens Institute of Technology] (https://www.stevens.edu/school-business).
+I am a tenure-track Assistant Professor in FinTech at [School of Business, Stevens Institute of Technology](https://www.google.com).

   My research and teaching interests are:
   FinTech: Cryptocurrencies, Machine Learning, Big Data